Mark Berry Reveals How His Advan / Hi Octane R34 GT-R Went 2.2 Seconds Faster At 2011 World Time Attack Challenge

 There was speculation after the event about exactly how this huge improvement was achieved on such an already highly developed pro class car.

-A new aero package was developed for the car for 2011, with a Formula One designer hired to work on the aero for Mark's car, and the car is now running one of our DJ Engineering wings designed by world renowned wing designer and aerodynamics author Simon McBeath.
+A new aero package was developed for the car for 2011, with a Formula One designer hired to work on the aero for Mark's car, and the car is now running one of our dual element rear wings.

-Despite the fact that a Formula One designer had worked on the car's aero, and that Simon McBeath had designed the rear wing, some people outside of Mark's team were wondering how much difference the new aero package and new rear wing made to the car's laptime.
+Despite the fact that a Formula One designer had worked on the car's aero, and that a new rear wing had been fitted to the car along with a very large rear diffuser and front splitter, some people outside of Mark's team were wondering how much difference the new aero package and new rear wing made to the car's laptime.

 How had the dramatic 2.2 second lap time improvement at the 2011 World Time Attack Challenge been achieved ?
 Had the car been lightened ?
 Was the car making more power this year than last year ?
 Had Mark's driving skills improved ?Mark Berry at the wheel of the R34 GT-R. Photo by Mark Pakula